rohitmosh/diet-nutrition-app/README.md

-# 🏥 Health Care Management System for Personalized Diet and Nutrition
+# 🏥 NutriTrack - Your Complete Smart Health Companion

 A full-stack **Database Management System (DBMS)** project designed to help users manage and track diet, nutrition, exercise, appointments, and health goals.
 It features intelligent data processing using MySQL and a clean, fast frontend powered by **React + Vite**.